- Beavers can make a home anywhere with enough trees and a permanent water supply.

 What can I do about the beaver on my property?

-- Individual trees and shrubs vulnerable to beaver damage can be protected by wrapping the base with hardware cloth or galvanized metal fencing, to a height of
+- Trees and shrubs vulnerable to beaver damage can be protected by wrapping the base with hardware cloth or galvanized metal fencing, to a height of

 at least one metre.